cnsoft/cocos2d-kamcord-ios/README.md

 <img src="http://dl.dropbox.com/u/6122/Kamcord/youtube_video2.png"/>

-You can set the title, description, and keywords (highlighted in the orange boxes) with the following fybctuib:
+You can set the title, description, and keywords (highlighted in the orange boxes) with the following function:

 	+(void) setYouTubeTitle:(NSString *)title
      	        description:(NSString *)description
                    keywords:(NSString *)keywords;

-`youtubeKeywords` is one string of word tokens delimited by spaces.
+`youtubeKeywords` is one string of word tokens delimited by commas (e.g. `"multi-word keyword, another multiword keyword, keyword3, keyword4"`).
 A Facebook wall post looks like the following:

 <img src="http://dl.dropbox.com/u/6122/Kamcord/facebook_share.png"/>

 The `Message` is the text the user will enter.
-You can set the title, caption, and description with the following fybctuib:
+You can set the title, caption, and description with the following function:

 	+(void) setFacebookTitle:(NSString *)title
    	                 caption:(NSString *)caption